tableauio/tableauio.github.io/content/en/docs/guide/map.md

 ## Enum key map

-As the protobuf documents the restrictions of map key type:
+As the protobuf documents the restrictions of [map key type](https://developers.google.com/protocol-buffers/docs/proto3#maps):

 > ... the `key_type` can be any integral or string type (so, any
-> scalar type except for floating point types and bytes).
+> **scalar** type except for floating point types and `bytes`).
 Note
 > that enum is not a valid `key_type`.

 However, key type as enum is very useful in some situations.
-So we support it in a simple way: enum type is treated as `int32` to define key type, but enum type is include in value type (struct).
+So we support it in a simple way: enum type is treated as `int32` as key type, but enum type is included in value type (struct).

 If `EnumKeyType` is predefined as: